bitfocus/companion-module-analogway-awj/companion/HELP.md

 	- iw - width of the source currently assigned to the layer, 0 if empty
 	- ih - height of the source currently assigned to the layer, 0 if empty
 	- ia - aspect ratio of the source currently assigned to the layer, none if empty
+	- l1x - position of left edge of the first layer of the selection within screen
+	- l1y - position of the top edge of the first layer of the selection within screen
+	- l1w - first layer of the selection width
+	- l1h - first layer of the selection height
+	- l1a - current aspect ratio of the first layer of the selection
 	- screen - name of the screen, e.g. S2
 	- layer - name of the layer, e.g. 3 for layer three
 	- index - the index of the layer being adjusted.
 Will be 0 for one layer but if you have a selection of multiple layers it will show you which one is processed right now.
+	- amount - the count of processible layers in the selection, e.g. a background layer could be selected but as it can't be positioned it will not be included

 	The general way how this action works is:
 	1. Do movement if needed.
 The anchor point position is moved to the X and Y coordinates.
 For the anchor point, you will usually want the center of the layer, this is the same behavior as WebRCS and is given as default entries.
 The anchor points have to be entered in pixels as well and so the horizontal center is to be calculated by the layer x position + half of the layer width.
 The expression is `lx + 0.5 * lw`.
 For the vertical anchor, it is `ly + 0.5 * lh`.